-Kione Grandison is a London-based, multi-disciplinary artist with a strong cross-cultural practice that spans across various interests, influenced by her Jamaican, German and British heritage
+Kione Grandison (b.
+1996 in London) is an artist living and working in London, with a strong cross-cultural practice that spans across various interests relating to identity.

-Alongside her fine art practise Grandison is a self-taught nail artist.
-Having developed her nail career working at renowned nail bar WAH nails she is now a successful freelancer, having worked on editorial shoots and music videos with artists such as Ray BLK, Lion Babe and Lady Leshurr and with brands such as Nike.
+Alongside her art practise, Grandison is a self-taught nail artist.
+Having developed her nail career working at renowned London nail art bar WAH nails she is now a freelancer, working with brands, on editorial shoots and music videos.
 Grandison has always seen nail art as a creative and expressive outlet which can be directly linked to her artistic practice.

 EDUCATION